SystemsGeneticsSG/EpiMogrify_np/README.md

 ### I. generateH3K4me3prolifes_ENCODE.py:

-COntains the script to generate H3K4me3 peak profiles from ENCODE bam files and the steps are:
+Contains the script to generate H3K4me3 peak profiles from ENCODE bam files and the steps are:
 1. Create analysis directory for each ENCODE experiment ID
 2. Check the presence of control ChIP-seq for the H3K4me3 ChIP-seq files.
 Set parameters for MACS2 peak calling software according to the control ChIP-seq information.
 3. Check if the control sample is already mapped to hg38 genome orelse remap the control bam files to hg38 genome.